robertsonics/WAV_Trigger_Pro_Qwiic_Arduino_Library/README.md

 License Information
 -------------------

-This product is _**open source**_!
+This product is _**open source hardware**_!

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact technical support on our [SparkFun forums](https://forum.sparkfun.com/viewforum.php?f=152).
+If you have any questions or concerns on licensing, please contact technical support on our [SparkFun forums](https://community.sparkfun.com/c/sensors/sound-audio).

-Distributed as-is; no warranty is given.
+Library distributed as-is; no warranty is given.

 - Your friends at Robertsonics and SparkFun.